alf-tool/alf-core/README.md

         (join (restrict :suppliers, lambda{ city == 'London' }), :cities) }

-* Alf is also an educational tool, that I've written to draw people's attention about the ill-known relational theory (and ill-represented by SQL).
+* Alf is also an educational tool, that I've written to draw people attention about the ill-known relational theory (and ill-represented by SQL).
 The tool is largely inspired from TUTORIAL D, the tutorial language of Chris Date and Hugh Darwen in their books, more specifically in